kornysietsma/dashboard/README.md

 * fast - I could use something like the Google Desktop if I wanted lots of bells and whistles; I just want a clean set of my regularly used bookmarks
 * clear - Every browser has it's own bookmarks, but they are a tiny bar at the top of the page.
 I want a nice visible set of pages so it's easy on the eyes, and the brain

-## Hosting
+## Hosting / Running
 * Copy everything in the "public" directory to a web host, or even just a local file system.
 * Open "public/dashboard.html" in a web browser.
 * Enjoy!

 ## Editing tags
 All tag data is in the file public/javascript/dashboard_data.js.
 There is no server.
-To edit the tags, edit the data file.
+To edit the tags, edit the data file, and reload the browser.

 One day there might be a server to host this data via a JSON api, and a UI to edit it, but so far editing json by hand has been good enough for me, and a lot less work!